jcbain/tb_websocks/README.md

 ```

-This is such a neat library
+This is such a neat library.